 You might have to travel to meet clients from different organisations and possibly have to spend overnights away from home.

-Most entrants have a degree or HND in a subject such as interactive media, digital media or web development and design.
+Most entrants have a degree (SCQF Levels 9-11) or HND (SCQF Level 8) in a subject such as interactive media, digital media or web development and design.
 You should check that the course content is suitable for the career you want to enter.

 There are postgraduate courses available for those with or without a computing-related degree.